Skip to content

 bcdock artifacts list --region australiaeast

 Lists the BC version × country combinations the platform can provision in that region.
-Versions with hasVmImage: true provision in ~2 min; the rest take ~15 min for first-time image build.
+Versions with hasVmImage: true provision in ~7-15 min on a warm pool; the rest take substantially longer for first-time image build.

 4. Create an environment